gnames/papers/bhlnames2022/bhlnames.md

 It means that to get more comprehensive data about species it is important to search not only by one name, but by all names used for the species historically.

 Another way to aquire information from BHL is by searching for a particular paper.
-Thanks to BioStore effort metainformation and location is known for 200 000? papers in BHL.
+Thanks to BioStore effort metainformation and location is known for 200 000? papers in BHL [@Page2010].
 However to find a paper by a citation is still hard, especially automatically by a script.
 There is a large variety of lexical variants for every journal name (FIG).
 Format of data about the year of publication, a journal volume, pages differs from one citation to the next.
 It is much easier to search for a year, volume and page data as numbers, but in BHL such metadata is stored as a string and is not consistent throghout the corpus.
 Quite often such metadata is missing, or contains mistakes and it makes the search harder.

+TODO: incorporate [@Pilsk2010] which covers librarian point of view on metadata Pilsk, et al.: "Over the centuries, scientific nomenclature specialists have been forming species citations using abbreviations and notes that accommodate their spe- cial fields of study.
+These practices developed in an isolated manner specific to discipline (or subdiscipline) and independent of related species projects or the expertise of librarians and information professionals.
+Concurrently, librarians developing and implementing metadata policies and procedures never entered into conversation with taxonomists.
+Librarians did little to dis- cover how taxonomic citations are formed and what the actual access needs of the scientists were.
+As a result, each group adopted its own way of pro- cessing information, and constant translation between the two worlds was necessary.
+At best, a clumsy, but acceptable, disconnected reliance existed between these two fields"

 TODO: Fig: examples of journal name different spellings